MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 |Safe to delegate management of this group to non-Service admins?||
 |Default User Rights|None|

-### Denied RODC Password Replication Group
+### Denied RODC Password Replication group

 Members of the Denied RODC Password Replication group cannot have their passwords replicated to any Read-only domain controller.

 The purpose of this security group is to manage a RODC password replication policy.
 This group contains various high-privilege accounts and security groups.
-The Denied RODC Password Replication Group supersedes the [Allowed RODC Password Replication Group](#allowed-rodc-password-replication-group).
+The Denied RODC Password Replication group supersedes the [Allowed RODC Password Replication group](#allowed-rodc-password-replication-group).

 This security group includes the following changes since Windows Server 2008: